 Take the time to reply to comments.
 Remember how I mentioned time commitments?
 Well, here’s one of those things you need to consider.
 Taking the time to reply to comments you get.
 Taking the time to visit blogs and leave comments.

-Not only are you supporting other blogs, you might just make new friends.
+Not only are you supporting other blogs, but you might also just make new friends.

-Depending what you want out of your blog, may mean that costs are involved.
+Depending on what you want to get out of your blog, may mean that costs are involved.
 There are many different costs, here are just a few:

 - Buying your domain name